Erasmus Work Placement Grant Eligibility

 Traineeships outside the D(I)PS

 Other courses at UAL give you the possibility to undertake a traineeship, which you can choose to do abroad.
-This is for instance the case of several BAs at London College of Fashion, where traineeships last 10 weeks.
+This is for instance the case for several BAs at the London College of Fashion, where traineeships last 10 weeks.

 Eligible host enterprises

-- EU HEIs and other EU Bodies including specialised agencies.
+- EU Higher Education Institutions (HEIs) and other EU Bodies including specialised agencies.